WhiteflagProtocol/whiteflag-standard/wf-specification.md

 #### 4.3.6.1 Test Message Fields

-The message body of test messages has an identical set of fields as signs & signals messages have, which allows to test sign and signals.
+The message body of test messages has an identical set of fields as signs & signals messages have, which allows testing sign and signals.
 A test message must contain the following fields:

 | Byte Index | Byte Length | Field               | Usage                                     | Uncompressed Encoding | Compressed Encoding |